jimmejardine/adblock-relief/README.md

 ## Customising your experience
 You know your readers best, so it is probably worth your while to modify `/adblock-relief/template.html` to be in line with your website's style and personality.
 It is a simple HTML file, so get your designers to jump in.
 It will use the same CSS file as the parent page you are monetising.

 At the same time, you can alter this line in the template with your preferences: like currency, price and messaging.
+The meaning of each attribute is explained [here](https://jamatto.com/#/BusinessCode).
 ```html
 <i class="jamatto-purchase" jamatto-bid="adblock-relief" jamatto-ccy="GBP" jamatto-amount="0.01" jamatto-title="Remove ads" jamatto-caption="Enjoy ad-free for" jamatto-prompt="Enjoy ad-free for" jamatto-make-invisible-id="jammie_adblocker_purchase_div"></i>
 ```